 Trays are tagged with hardcase passive RFID tags that can endure very high temperatures and pressure in the washing and sterilization processes.
 One RFID tag is mounted on a metal plate in a position, where it can be easily read by ceiling mounted RFID antennas and RFID Handheld Terminals.
 The RFID tag is programmed with a GIAI code and displays a laser-etched GIAI barcode and human readable text.

-The laser-etched barcodes on single instruments are in most cases handled in a sterile service management system like T-DOC, Canexis etc. When assembling a tray with instruments in the sterile service department, each instrument is linked to a tray as an instrument set.
+Laser-etched barcodes on single instruments are in most cases handled in a sterile service management system like T-DOC, Canexis etc. When assembling a tray with instruments in the sterile service department, each instrument is linked to a tray.
 When instruments are used in the operating theatres, they are scanned by staff into the sterile service management system.

-The RFID tag on the tray is read by an RFID Handheld Terminal carried by staff when trays are loaded into trolleys.
-In some cases, the laser-etched barcode on the RFID tag is scanned instead.
-The trays are linked to the trolley, by reading the RFID tag on the trolley.
-In X-Tracking an instrument set-tray-trolley relation called Nesting is created and maintained, so every time a trolley changes location, all trays and their instrument sets onboard the trolley change location.
+The RFID tag on the tray is read by an RFID Handheld Terminal carried by staff when trays are loaded into trolleys or in some cases, the laser-etched barcode on the RFID tag is scanned instead, by automatic reading the RFID tag on the trolley.
+In X-Tracking an instrument set-tray-trolley relation is called Nesting.
+X-tracking provides data for all trays and their instruments when the trolley changes location.

-The RFID tags on trays and trolleys are read by xReaders with RFID antennas installed at logistic choke points throughout the hospital.
+RFID antennas are installed at logistic choke points throughout the hospital.
 At each choke point, the tray or trolley automatically changes location in X-Tracking when passing through the choke point.
 If nesting is configured in X-Tracking, all trays in a trolley also automatically change status, e.g. a trolley with trays onboard entering the operating theatre corridor changes status to Available and an event is created for the trolley and all instrument sets in trays.

 xReaders are UHF RFID readers with ceiling mounted RFID antennas that are installed at both sides of a logistic choke point such as entries to depots, departments and sterile service department in the hospital. xReaders automatically read and track trolleys and trays passing through choke points.
 Reading distance in a choke point is reduced to 3-4 meters and timing is within 1-2 seconds.